An alternative to the standard crowding tub for experienced livestock handlers

 The Bud Box is a penning technique as old as cattle handling itself.
 The concept is based on the simple idea that, when pressured, cattle will want to return to where they came from.
 This concept gained interest when it was promoted by Bud Williams which is why people often refer to this penning design as a Bud Box.

-The Bud Box is simply a small rectangular livestock enclosure that is designed to efficiently move livestock from a wide group alley into a narrow single-file alley.
-The single file alley typically feeds into a squeeze or loading chute (The Bud Box can also be used to feed into a double alley).
+The Bud Box is simply a small rectangular livestock enclosure that is designed to efficiently move livestock from a wide group alley into a narrow single-file working alley or double working alley.
+The working alley typically feeds into a cattle squeeze chute or cattle loading chute.

 The safety and efficiency of a Bud Box depends largely on the skill of the individual working the animals (Click here for information on how to work livestock through a Bud Box).
 When worked by a handler who understands livestock behavior the Bud Box can replace the need for a crowding tub (cattle sweep).
 We also offer crowding tub options that are designed to operate similarly to the Bud Box.
 These tubs are called Return Tubs

 The size of the required Bud Box depends primarily on the size of the alley you are filling.
 For the Bud Box to work effectively the livestock should flow fluidly and continuously.
 You do not want to stop or hold animals in the Bud Box.
 The Bud Box should therefore be scaled to hold the number of animals you can fit into your single file, or double alley (without overcrowding the Bud Box).